godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

     }

 You can only use functions that have been defined above (higher in the editor) the function from which you are calling them.
+Redefining a function that has already been defined above (or is a built-in function name) will cause an error.

 Function arguments can have special qualifiers: